judgels/judgels/docs/developers-guide_concepts.rst

 - Hosting Judgels documentation.
 - Being the central GitHub issue tracker for all Judgels applications.

-The other Judgels repositories are prefixed with **judgels-**.
-For each Judgels application <app>, there will be a repository named **judgels-<app>**, which hosts the application code.

-In addition, for some Judgels applications, there is **judgels-<app>-commons** repository, which contains parts of the application that can be used by other applications that depend on it.
+For each Judgels application <app>, there will be a repository named **<app>**, which hosts the application code.
+In addition, for some Judgels applications, there is **<app>-commons** repository, which contains parts of the application that can be used by other applications that depend on it.

-judgels-commons
+commons
     Consists of basic dependencies used by all applications.

-judgels-play-commons
+play-commons
     Mainly consists of:

     - Base model components and their connection management with the database.
     - Base view components that are shared across all Judgels Play applications.
 For example: base look-and-feel layout.
     - Base controller components.

-judgels-jophiel-commons
+jophiel-commons
     Consists of components used by Jophiel clients for connecting to Jophiel.

-judgels-sandalphon-commons
+sandalphon-commons
     Consists of components used by other Judgels applications for rendering problems and submitting solutions to Sandalphon.

-judgels-sealtiel-commons
+sealtiel-commons
     Consists of components used by other Judgels applications for fetching and sending messages from Sealtiel.

-judgels-gabriel-commons
+gabriel-commons
     Consists of interfaces and implementations of grading engines.

 Judgels Play application layers